geniesinc/GeniesStarterPack/README.md

 ### Summary

-- Genies Starter Pack is a Unity project containing five rigged avatars, each with a humanoid skeleton, 52 facial blendshapes for real-time animation, and a sample integration with [Unity’s ThirdPerson CharacterController Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526).
+- Genies Starter Pack is a Unity project containing five rigged avatars, each with a humanoid skeleton, 52 facial blendshapes for real-time animation, and a sample integration with [Unity’s ThirdPerson CharacterController Starter Assets](https://assetstore.unity.com/packages/tools/game-toolkits/third-person-controller-basic-locomotion-free-82048).
 - These avatars are representative of what Genies users can create using the upcoming Genies Developer Platform, sans certain proprietary components such as hair dynamics and custom shaders.
+- Genies materials can be found in the ../Assets/Project subdirectory.
+Materials found elsewhere are third party and belong to their respective license holders.

 ### Getting Started